Medical Practice Assisting Course

 The Certificate IV in Medical Practice Assisting is delivered through a blended delivery method.

 Students are provided with learner resources and assessment handbooks for each unit of competency.
 The assessment handbooks provide students with instructions on submitting assessments.
-Please note: All students are required to attend mandatory block training held in Brisbane, Townsville, Cairns or Mackay (dependent on minimum numbers).
+Please note: All students are required to attend mandatory block training held in Brisbane.

 Health Industry Training recognises that an important part of undertaking a qualification in health or community services is the practical component of the course.
 Work placement provides students with an avenue to apply practical skills in a ‘real life’ environment, where you are able to practice the skills and knowledge you have learnt during the course.